Thelma & Louise: Plot

-Best friends Thelma Dickinson and Louise Sawyer set out for a weekend vacation at a fishing cabin in the mountains to take a break from their dreary lives in Arkansas.
-Thelma, a housewife, is married to disrespectful and controlling carpet salesman Darryl, while sharp-tongued Louise works as a waitress in a diner and is dating easygoing musician Jimmy, who is on the road most of the time.
+Two friends, Thelma Dickinson and Louise Sawyer, set out for a weekend vacation at a fishing cabin.
+Thelma, a housewife, is married to disrespectful and controlling Darryl, while sharp-tongued Louise works as a waitress.
+When Louise arrives to pick her up, Thelma admits that she was too timid to ask Darryl if she could go, so she left him a note instead.
+She packed Darryl's gun in her purse and showed it to Louise, who admonished her for bringing it.